skywind3000/FastMemcpy/README.md

 [Using Block Prefetch for Optimized Memory Performance](http://files.rsdn.ru/23380/AMD_block_prefetch_paper.pdf)

 The artical only focused on aligned huge memory copy.
-You need handle other conditions by your self.
+You need handle other cases by your self.

 Results